-A well-defined organization and use of image attributes, data, and often compression schemes that allows different applications to create, exchange, and use images.
+A well-defined organization and use of image attributes, data, and often compression schemes that enables different applications to create, exchange, and use images.
 Interchange formats are often stored as disk files.

-JavaServer Pages, Java text-based documents that execute as Java servlets, but which allow a more natural approach to creating static content than using servlets.
+JavaServer Pages.
+Java text-based documents that execute as Java servlets, but which permit a more natural approach to creating static content than using servlets.

 Compression schemes that squeeze an image so that when it is decompressed, the resulting image is bit-for-bit identical with the original.

 Compression schemes that do not result in an identical image when decompressed, but rather, one in which the changes may be imperceptible to the human eye.
 Lossy schemes generally provide higher compression than lossless compression schemes.

 Data from audio, image, DICOM format medical images and other objects, video, or other heterogeneous media.